• Recipes

 A dark blue pasta bowl containing cooked spaghetti with takana, chilli and seasoning on top; plus a pair of chopsticks rested on the edge of the bowl.

-Takana is pickled mustard leaves, native to my mother’s home prefecture of Kagoshima, southwestern Kyushi.
-There are lots of ways you can use takana in your cooking, though it is most commonly used as an accompanying pickle to go on top of rice, as part of a much larger meal.
-But here, the humble Takana takes center stage.
+Takana itself is pickled mustard leaves, native to my mother's home prefecture of Kagoshima in southwestern Kyushu, Japan.
+You'll often see it served as a side dish or a topping for rice, part of a bigger meal.
+But here, the humble takana takes centre stage.
 Why?
-Because it’s so frickin' delicious!
+Because it's so frickin' delicious.

 Jump to: